ffdo/node-informant/README.md

 project will move to the default go tools most probably.

 ## How to build
-Simply check out the project and install `gb`.
+Simply check out the project and install [gb](http://getgb.io/).
 Then simply execute `gb build` and executables are build. gluon-collector is a daemon for continuous data collection,neighbour-discovery is replacement for gluon-neighbour-discovery and executes single queries.

 # neighbour-discovery